top of page

 Dress code:

 Cadettes are expected to wear jeans, belts, and exercise appropriate shoes.
-They are provided a packing list.
+A packing list will be provided.

 blue_robotcontrol.jpg